jelenalucic/Data-Engineer-Challenge/README.md

 # Data Engineer Challenge
  This challenge is done as a part of recruitment process.
 The goal of the challenge is to have a tool to stream data from `kafka` and counting unique users per minute.
+You can download the sample data provided [here](https://tda-public.s3.eu-central-1.amazonaws.com/hire-challenge/stream.jsonl.gz):

 # How to run with Docker